Alex-AIMS/reefCloudPackage/README.md

 The latest version of the modelling pipeline includes two statistical models:

 * Full spatio-temporal model: Incorporates disturbances when relevant.
 This model is applied to marine ecoregions that have at least three distinct monitoring locations, each with a minimum of two repeated surveys.
-It generates predictions for both observed and unobserved `Tier 5` locations.
+It generates predictions for both observed and unobserved `Tier 5` units.
 For further details, see Vercelloni et al. (in prep.) (add link to preprint).

 * Site-level model: Also includes disturbances when relevant.
-This model is applied to marine ecoregions with at least two distinct monitoring locations, each surveyed at least twice.
-Predictions are limited to `Tier 5` cells where data is available.
+This model is applied to marine ecoregions with at least two distinct surveyed years.
+Predictions are limited to `Tier 5` Tier5 units containing data.

+A companion package, `status` provides progress updates in the R console during model execution and logs any error messages encountered.

 ## Installation